strubell/cs688-hw02/README.md

 cs688-hw02
 ==========

-A chain CRF for OCR
+A chain CRF for OCR.

 For the answers to Question 1 (exhaustive inference), run: